maihde/roku_subsonic/README.rst

 TODO
 ----------------------------------
 #.
 Make the use of port on server address optional (default to 4040)
 #.
-The isServerAlive merely checks that HTTP responds...not that the server is Subsonic
-#.
-When connection to server fails, show a message and not just an empty main screen
-#.
 Add true playlist, similar to Subsonic webpage player, where albums/songs can be added to the playlist
 #.
 Add support for Subsonic playlists
 #.
 Add checking for Subsonic server API version